 It is pretty common knowledge that using heat to style your hair must be done sparingly, or else you risk causing damage.
 And if you do use heat on your hair, you should aim to always use the right products for protection, so that your hair can remain healthy and undamaged.

 But what about blowdrying your hair?
 It is a pretty boring chore in the aftermath of washing your hair, we often give it very little thought.
+While it has its place (and sometimes we all use them by necessity) a hairdryer can be bad for your hair.

 Most blow dryers come with two settings, hot and cold.
 With hot air, the hair gets dried a lot faster, and for most people, that is the go-to setting to use.
 But cold air, although it takes longer, might be a lot better as it is not applying any heat to the hair.
 Right?
 So should you be blowdrying your hair with cold air?
 Or is it fine to keep using hot air?
 Let’s find out!